terence55/themes-switch/README.md

 ### changeTheme

 - theme: new theme name, such as `theme-dark`.
 - themeUrl: new theme url, such as `css/dark.css`.
-You can get the value from `process.env.themes`
+You can get the value from `process.themes`
 - currentLink: current link element that would be removed when new element had been loaded.
 - onLoad: callback when new link was loaded.